2025 BMW 4 Series: Hybrid MPG, Price & Specifications

 What vehicles compete with the 2025 BMW 4 Series?

-Based on price range, body type, and segment positioning, the closest competitors to the 2025 BMW 4 Series include 2025 Lexus RC, 2025 Toyota GR Supra, and 2025 Dodge Charger.
-Each of those pages includes the same safety, fuel cost, reliability, and recall data so you can compare directly.
+In the coupe segment, the closest alternatives to the 2025 BMW 4 Series are 2025 Lexus RC (starting at $45,620, 22-25 MPG); and 2025 Toyota GR Supra (starting at $56,250, 27 MPG); and 2025 Dodge Charger (starting at $57,995, 308 mi range).
+Each page on this site covers the same data sources so you can compare directly.
 Browse all 2025 Coupes.

 What changed on the 2025 BMW 4 Series from last year?